KenT2/pipresents-kms/README.md

 Copy any other files you have changed in /pipresents/pp_config/ - pp_email.cfg, pp_oscmonitor.cfg, pp_oscremote.cfg

-This version requires the legacy camera library if using the camera.
-Run sudo raspi-config and select legacy camera.
+This version requires the legacy camera library.
+If using the camera run sudo raspi-config and select legacy camera.

-This version does not require 256MB GPU Mem.
-Use the out of the box 76MB.

 For upgrade from Beep:

       * If you have modified it, make the edits to the new format /pipresents/pp_config/pp_display.cfg file.

-      * If you have modified it, make the edits to the new format /pipresents/pp_config/pp_audio.cfg file.For KMS the pulseaudio sink names are different for different models of Pi but I believe are the same for individual boards.
+      * If you have modified it, make the edits to the new format /pipresents/pp_config/pp_audio.cfg file.For KMS the pulseaudio sink names are different for different models of Pi but I believe do not differ between individual boards.
 If I am incorrect then please contact me and edit the file as described in the file.

 For upgrade from Gapless:

       * There is a new /pipresents/pp_config/pp_display.cfg file.
 This replaces use of the --screensize command line option and allows change to the size of the development window.

       * There is a new /pipresents/pp_config/pp_audio.cfg file.
 This requires editing to allow use USB or Bluetooth devices.
-For KMS the pulseaudio sink names are different for different models of Pi but I believe are the same for individual boards.
+For KMS the pulseaudio sink names are different for different models of Pi but I believe do not differ between individual boards.
 If I am incorrect then please contact me and edit the file as described in the file.